What is IR Thermography? The Ultimate Guide

 Infrared thermography and predictive maintenances are powerful diagnostic tools that offers many advantages.
 However, like any technology, it comes with its own set of challenges.
 Below is a comparison of the key benefits and limitations to consider when integrating industrial thermography services into your maintenance strategy:

-To perform infrared thermography (IR) effectively, specialized cameras are crucials.
+To perform infrared thermography (IR) effectively, specialized cameras are crucial.

 Handheld Infrared Cameras: